 Nairobi and the central highlands are warm by day, cool at night, and receive practically no rain.
 Mombasa and the coast are hot by day, relatively cool at night, and receive a fair amount of rain.

-The Rift Valley and western interior are hot by day, cool at night and receive a rather high rainfall.
+The Rift Valley and western interior are hot by day, cool at night, and receive rather high rainfall.

-Although safari guides will try their best to take you to the quieter areas at the right time, if you are looking for a less crowded experience, then consider a different time of the year.
+- Although safari guides will try their best to take you to the quieter areas at the right time, if you’re looking for a less crowded experience, consider a different time of the year.

-Humpback whales are often seen off the coast over August-September.
+- Humpback whales are often seen off the coast in August-September.

-Kenya’s quirkiest annual event since it was first held in 1990 is the International Camel Derby Festival, a three-day event that takes place in Maralal, usually on the second weekend in August.
+- Kenya’s quirkiest annual event since it was first held in 1990 is the International Camel Derby Festival.
+This three-day event takes place in Maralal, usually on the second weekend in August.